fantacrmpanda/go-links/README.md

 ## Installation

 1. Copy the go-link binary to wherever you want to run it from.

-1. Use the data.db file included or create you own sqlite3 file with WAL
-   enabled: `sqlite3 data.db 'PRAGMA journal_mode=WAL;'`
+NOTE: If there is no sqlite file, the program will generate one and enable WAL on it.
+It will do basically the same as "sqlite3 data.db PRAGMA jounal_mode=WAL"

-This initial version only supports Google Accounts so you'll need to configure the your Google oAuth client from http://console.developers.google.com and get your client ID and secret as well as register your callback URLs to point to your host.
+NOTE: This initial version only supports Google Accounts so you'll need to configure the your Google oAuth client from http://console.developers.google.com and get your client ID and secret as well as register your callback URLs to point to your host.